 4. Permission denied

-A directory owned by root (system path, Docker volume) the Cursor process can’t read.
-The indexer hangs waiting.
+A directory owned by root (a system path or Docker volume) that the Cursor process can’t read.
+The indexer hangs waiting on it.

 How to judge: